thirumalaics/interview_prep/Summaries/SPARK/Executor tuning.md

 	- ideal number that accounts for one driver (3x - 1)
 - driver mem
 	- recommended to be same as driver mem
-	- in some cases we ma
+	- in some cases we may need driver mem to be more than executor mem
+	- then use 3x-2 to determine the number of executors for the job
+- driver core
+	-  default one
+	- try same as executors

 [Part 3: Cost Efficient Executor Configuration for Apache Spark | by Brad Caffey | Expedia Group Technology | Medium](https://medium.com/expedia-group-tech/part-3-efficient-executor-configuration-for-apache-spark-b4602929262)